 About three years ago a woman, whom I’ll call Jenny, came to see me looking for help getting pregnant, here’s her story.

 Jenny was 35 Years old (pushing it..I know!), she worked as a hairdresser, was married for 5 years, but only began TTC’ing seriously over the previous year.
-From the beginning there was little mention of her DH so I was suspecting some relationship issues may be at play -which turned out to be the case!
+From the beginning there was little mention of her DH so I was suspecting some relationship issues may be at play – which indeed turned out to be the case!

 She was a really nice person to work with, open to ideas and in obvious need of nutritional but also emotional support.
 It seemed she couldn’t talk openly with her husband about the whole idea of there being ‘a problem’ and was even reluctant to talk to her friends about it as they all had kids, plus she felt they’d give her the “ya left it to late girl” speech.